 Criteria Met?
 Sec.
 21-3230.
-Conditional Use Permits Rationale found in the "dust mitigation" section of the DRT analysis.
+Conditional Use Permits Rationale fugitive dust on these properties, which can be found in the "dust mitigation" section of the DRT analysis.
 The proposed use will be adequately served by and will not impose an undue burden on any of the existing improvements, facilities, and services of the city or its residents or the applicant has committed to provide such improvements, facilities, utilities and services in sufficient time to serve the proposed use; The use will be adequately served and not specifically cause any inability for the city to provide public services to the site.
-The applicant has provided adequate assurances of continuing maintenance; The applicant has demonstrated continued maintenance of the site through specifications detailed in their dust mitigation plan, contracts with allied waste for trash removal, and has staff on site for debris removal.
+The applicant has provided adequate assurances of continuing maintenance; The applicant has demonstrated continued maintenance of the site since issuance of the conditional use permit, through specifications detailed in their dust mitigation plan, contracts with allied waste for trash removal, and has staff on site for debris removal.
 No evidence suggests that the use violates any federal, state, or local requirements.
 The site does not appear to conflict with federal, state, or local requirements.
-Tri-County Health Department and CDPHE have conducted numerous site visits, and have found no violations.
+Tri- County Health Department and CDPHE have conducted numerous site visits, and have found no violations.
+No additional violations have been opened since Conditional Use Permit issuance in 2019.
 The previous open case with CDPHE regarding dyes leaking into nearby wetlands has been closed out and remediated.
 The use complies with the general purposes, goals, objectives, policies, and standards of the comprehensive plan and all other plans or programs adopted by the City.]
 The site meets a number of goals and objectives within the city's comprehensive plan, specifically in chapter 15 regarding environmental conservation and stewardship, and conformance with the comprehensive plan designation of industrial / distribution.
-The site is currently conforming to all LDC regulations (aside from pile heights) and the currently approved development plan for the site.
+The site is currently conforming to all LDC regulations and the currently approved development plan for the site.